 Her cell rang.
 It was Clarissa’s best friend of over forty years, Melanie Vargas Hopkins.
 Their birthdays were separated by a mere few days.
 They graduated from the same high school and went onto Skidmore College together.
 The curvaceous Latina with lush brunette locks was divorced and dating a guy Clarissa set her up with a year earlier.
-But, before she could pick up the phone, she had to give the driver her customary explanation for why she uses the speakerphone.
-Clarissa was partially deaf.
+But first, she had to give the driver her customary explanation for the use of the speakerphone.
+She was partially deaf.

 Clarissa looked at her phone for the driver’s name.
 “Excuse me, Bernie?”

 “I’d like to answer this call, but I have to put it on speaker.
 I’m partially deaf.
 If it bothers you, I’ll send her a text and call her back.”

 “No, that’s not a problem.
 Thanks for asking.”

 “No. Thank you.
 I appreciate your understanding.”
 She hit answer.
 “Hey, Girlie.
 How was Fiji?”

 “It was fantastic.
 So beautiful, warm, sunny, and lovely all the time.”